 Waterways and Tidal Boundaries

-A boundary along the bank of a river, creek or stream extends to the line of the water channel measured at its average or mean level of flow, without reference to flood or drought.
+A boundary described along the bank of a non-tidal river, creek or stream extends to the line of the water channel measured at its average or mean level of flow, without reference to flood or drought.

 Sudden or artificial changes to a waterway by avulsion do not change the boundary and the separated parts continue in the ownership of the original proprietors.